We'll get back to Operation Chaos and a debate in a second, but you got to hear the Cheney stuff.

 Rush, they're trying to save the planet.

-They're not trying to save the planet.
+No, they're not trying to save the planet.

 These people are so narcissistic and they're so self-focused that they are doomed to fail because whatever action they take will not result in that which they want to see.

-And the very people who are making them feel this anxiety, the very people who are browbeating them and propagandizing him into this, are the same people every day claiming it's getting worse.
+And the very people who are making them feel this anxiety, the very people who are browbeating him and propagandizing him into this are the same people every day claiming it's getting worse that we've got to start doing something.

-These people, meanwhile, are doing something.
+These people meanwhile are doing something.

-This is clearly another example of how the liberals in this country, the Democrat Party and Drive By Media, have succeeded in creating chaos of their own and angst, keeping people all roiled and upset, the opposite of contentment.
+This is clearly another example of how the liberals in this country, the Democrat Party and Drive-By Media, have succeeded in creating chaos of their own and angst, keeping people all roiled and upset, the opposite of contentment.

 Back to the phones we go now.